IPS-Eye-White

 Fulfilled Prophecy

-Infallible and accurate prophecies about the future is beyond the capabilities of both men and false gods.
-Only a Supreme Being can consistently and precisely predict the future in detail.
+Infallible and accurate prophecies about the future is beyond the capability of both men and false gods.
+Only a Supreme Being can consistently and accurately predict the future in detail.

 The Bible's Scientific Accuracy